How To Paint A Front Door – Easy Tips and Pro Secrets

 Hi, my name is Dave Klappenberger with Klappenberger and Son.

 Today we’re going to talk about painting the front door.
 September and October are two great months for it – the weather is perfect.
-When you think about it, as fall starts to come closer, people are going to be looking at the front door focusing more for Halloween, Thanksgiving, Christmas, holiday parties etc.
+When you think about it, as fall comes closer, people will look at the front door and focus more on Halloween, Thanksgiving, Christmas, holiday parties, etc.

-So, this is the time to make it look absolutely fantastic!
+So, this is the time to make it look fantastic!

-I’m going to show you how there’s two ways to do so.
+I’m going to show you how there are two ways to do so.
 I want to give you my trade secrets.
-Or you can just call us and we can take care of it for you.
+Or you can call us, and we can take care of it.

 Let’s go ahead and get started.